Derek Carr Is the Kobe Bryant of the NFL

 Everyone did.

 "That set a tone for us all year.
 S--t, DC's jumping?
 S--t, all right, let's go!
 I'm with you," Richard says.
-"He's all for great sportsmanship, but when he's on that field, he's going to compete and then he's going to rub it in your face.
+"He's all for great sportsmanship, but when he's on that field, he's going to compete, and then he's going to rub it in your face.
 Just like any competitor would, and that's the Mamba.
 He's going to let you know, 'I'm here all day.'

 "We feed off that, man."